simpleprofi/public/help/access/files/connect-to-hosting.md

 3. In the **Name** field, enter a name for the connection.
 4. Enter connection parameters for the file hosting.
 The parameters vary depending on the type of file hosting.
-Typically, you would need to provide access credentials and additional parameters such as region and bucket name for cloud hostings.
+Typically, you would need to provide access credentials and additional parameters such as region and bucket name for cloud hosting service.

 5. In the **Dir** field, enter a directory path within the file hosting, or leave it empty to connect the root directory.
 6. Click **TEST** to make sure you can connect to the file hosting, then click **OK** to save the connection.